-Large trucks, such as flatbeds, tanker trucks and tractor trailers, are more difficult to maneuver, have wide blind spots, and take more distance to stop.
-For these reasons, it is essential that truck drivers remain alert to changes in road and traffic conditions, drive at safe speeds and follow other vehicles at a safe distance to allow themselves enough room to stop.
+Large trucks, such as flatbeds, tanker trucks, and tractor-trailers, are more difficult to maneuver, have wide blind spots, and take more distance to stop.
+For these reasons, it is essential that commercial vehicle truck drivers remain alert to changes in road and traffic conditions, drive at safe speeds and follow other vehicles at a safe distance to allow themselves enough room to stop.

 Seven of the ten most common factors identified in the study as causes of truck accidents involved truck driver errors.
 The most common causes of truck accidents include: